How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 0errors in logs

 Zero errors.
 Zero alerts.
-Our monitoring showed healthy response times and a 200 status on every checkout page request.
-The system was working perfectly — just serving the wrong price.
+Monitoring showed healthy response times and a 200 on every checkout request.
+The system was working perfectly, it was just serving the wrong price.

-Our first instinct: Cloudflare cache.
-We had aggressive caching rules for static assets, and the team assumed a CDN cache hadn't been busted after the pricing change.
-We immediately ran cf-cache-status checks on the checkout URL.
+First instinct: Cloudflare.
+We had aggressive caching rules for static assets and I assumed a CDN cache hadn't been busted after the pricing change.
+I ran cf-cache-status checks on the checkout URL.

 terminal